JoeyBernhardt/Nutrient_analysis/models_plots.md

 augment.fits.lm <- size.fits.lm %>% augment(fit)
 ```

 Here I plot the residuals, by taxon.
-What this shows me is that some groups, such as the miscellaneous freshwater fishes have much higher variable and worse fit that say the tunas, bonitos and billifishes.
+What this shows me is that some groups, such as the miscellaneous freshwater fishes have much higher variability and worse fit that say the tunas, bonitos and billifishes.
 This makes sense because some of these groups are much more closely related than others.

 ```r
 ggplot(augment.fits.lm, aes(x= taxon, y=.resid, color = taxon)) + geom_point(size = 3) + theme(axis.text.x = element_text(angle = 90, hjust = 1)) + theme(legend.position="none")